kyma-project/website/content/blog-posts/2022-03-25-release-notes-2.1/index.md

 ### Provisioning commands for GKE, AKS, and AWS removed

-With this release, we removed the support for provisiong Kyma clusters on the GKE, AWS, and AKS hyperscalers.
+With this release, we removed the support for provisioning Kyma clusters on the GKE, AWS, and AKS hyperscalers.
 Provisioning of a cluster via Gardener or k3d is still possible.

 ## Eventing